bcgov/wps-research/data/bill/batch_fire_mapping_web/README.md

 **Table**:
 - Sortable table of all fires from the shapefile.
 Click any column header to sort.
+- Columns: checkbox, fire number, fire date, year, size (ha), **agreement %** (IoU between ML classification and hint perimeter), status, action.
 - Each row has a **checkbox** for batch selection and an **Open** button for individual fire mapping.
+- A pencil icon appears next to the fire number if the fire has notes.

 **Checkbox selection and batch actions**:
 - Select individual fires with checkboxes, or use the header checkbox to select/deselect all visible fires.